nix-community/crate2nix/README.md

 [![Build Status](https://travis-ci.org/kolloch/crate2nix.svg?branch=master)](https://travis-ci.org/kolloch/crate2nix)

-Simple example:
+Here is a simple example which uses all the defaults and will generate a `default.nix` file:

 ```bash
 # From the project directory.
 crate2nix generate
 ```

-More elaborate example that uses `<nixos-unstable>` as the default `nixpkgs` path and specifies both the path to the `Cargo.toml` file (`-f`) and the output (`-o`) file explicitly.
+Here is a more elaborate example that uses `<nixos-unstable>` as the default `nixpkgs` path and specifies both the path to the `Cargo.toml` file (`-f`) and the output (`-o`) file explicitly.

 ```bash